CompuTec/computec-docs/docs/pdc/pdc-plugin/computec-pdc-plugin.md

 sidebar_position: 4
 ---

-# CompuTec PDC Plugin
+# Overview

-PDC stands for Plant Data Capture.
-The CompuTec PDC Plugin integrates seamlessly with CompuTec ProcessForce Time Bookings, offering an efficient way to capture production task data directly from the production floor using mobile touchscreen devices.
+The CompuTec Production Data Capture (PDC) Plugin integrates seamlessly with CompuTec ProcessForce Time Bookings, offering an efficient way to capture production task data directly from the production floor using mobile touchscreen devices.
 It records time spent on specific tasks or operations, allows you to oversee the precise details about any given operation such as machine data, features, operational history and item details and using the management panel you can supervise your entire machine park and its operations as well as check resource status.CompuTec PDC on CompuTec AppEngine gives you more speed and makes work-time record more effective.

 This guide provides comprehensive instructions on working with the CompuTec PDC Plugin and CompuTec AppEngine.
 It complements the main CompuTec PDC application manual, (which is available after clicking [this link](/docs/pdc/)).